Should I convert to a ROTH IRA?

 On the reverse, a lower taxable income in the future could lower or prevent your social security from being taxed in retirement.
 For a married couple, if your provisional income (half of your social security and all other taxable income) is over $32,000, then 50% of your social security benefits are taxed at your current tax rate.
 If your provisional income is over $44,000, then 85% of your social security benefits are taxed at your current tax rate.
 So, converting to an IRA now to create tax-free income later could reduce the percent of your social security benefits that will be taxable.

 As with any financial decision, I would recommend you consult with an advisor to see what will be best for you to help you achieve your goals and live your dream retirement.
 There are other ROTH alternatives that may make more sense for you or it may not make sense to convert at all.
-It is important to consider all factors and not make any financial decision in a vacuum.
+It is important to consider all factors and not make any financial decisions in a vacuum.

 Want to share this blog post?
 Click the links below!